Tracy Arm Fjord#1 in Best Things To Do in Juneau

 The Tracy Arm Fjord is 45 miles south of Juneau, but worth the trek.
-To see it, you'll have to take a boat tour, which usually lasts an entire day.
-Adventure Bound Alaska operates well-reviewed excursions from May through September, and you should reserve your spot at least a week in advance; space is limited.
-Rates vary, but Adventure Bound Alaska charges $150 for adults.
-For more information, check out the tour company's website.
+If your cruise ship doesn't sail through the glaciers, you'll have to take a boat tour, which usually lasts an entire day.
+Adventure Bound Alaska and Allen Marine Tours operate well-reviewed excursions from May through September, and you should reserve your spot at least a week in advance; space is limited and rates vary.
+For more information, check out each tour company's website.

 Mendenhall Glacier welcomes more than 400,000 visitors each year, and it's easy to see why: aside from its stunning arctic beauty, the glacier is only 12 miles outside Juneau and it's the only glacier in Southeast Alaska accessible by road (you can easily take a cab here).
 When you're not gazing at the icebergs, the Coast Mountains will likely grab your attention.
 Upon arrival, your first stop should be at the visitors center, where you can watch a 15-minute film describing the changing landscape, talk with forest rangers and relax in the warmth of the glacier observation area.
 You can also pick up a map detailing the various hiking paths around the glacier.

 Many recent visitors saw the glacier while on a cruise port stop and highly recommended sharing a cab with your fellow passengers to the glacier.
 Travelers also advised stopping at the visitors center to watch the informative film.
 Of all the trails, reviewers highly recommend the East Glacier Trail for its stunning views of the glacier and the falls.

 If you make a purchase from our site, we may earn a commission.
 This does not affect the quality or independence of our editorial content.